jscatterplot/Favonius_Backend/docs/PRD_v2.md

     objective_value: float
     solve_time_s: float
     status: str  # 'optimal', 'feasible', 'degraded', 'infeasible', 'timeout'
+    solver_used: str = 'gurobi'  # 'gurobi' or 'highs' - tracks which solver was used for monitoring
     # 'degraded' = solved with relaxed constraints (see Section 8.5.1)
 ```